thoughtbot/superglue/README.md

 [![Build Status](https://circleci.com/gh/thoughtbot/breezy.svg?style=shield)](https://circleci.com/gh/thoughtbot/breezy)

-Breezy is a prebuilt and customizable React Redux application inspired by Turbolinks and designed to compliment classic Rails.
-Features you enjoyed like form helpers, ujs, tag helpers, the flash, cookie auth will continue to add value to your day-to-day.
+Breezy is a React Redux starter and library inspired by Turbolinks and designed to complement classic Rails.
+You can enjoy the benefits of Redux state managment and React components without giving up the productivity of Rails form helpers, UJS, tag helpers, the flash, cookie auth, and more.

 ## Caution

 This project is in its early phases of development.
 Its interface, behavior, and name are likely to change drastically before a major version release.

 ### No APIs